-Are all calories good quality?
+Are all calories made the same?

 Does the body process all calories exactly the same way?
-For example; 100 Cal pack vs. 120 Cal from a banana?
+For example; 100 Cal pack vs. 120 Cal coming from a banana?

 It was widely believed until recently that every calories are processed and metabolized within the same manner within our body.
 But scientific research shows otherwise; the body reacts very differently to calories determined by its source and how in which it is consumed.
 Calories from different sources like proteins, fat and carbohydrates are similar of their energy content but the body processes each of these diversely.
 This is because the body has got to spend different amounts of energy to process and metabolize the various nutrients and calories; more energy is spent to process proteins than carbohydrates plus much more energy to process carbohydrates than fat.
 Hence, 120 calories coming from a banana add fewer calories in your body when compared to a 100 Cal pack.

 Does the body digest calories exactly the same at different times of the day?

 It was believed that time has not even attempt to do with the best way the body digests calories so because of this you'll be able to eat at whenever of the day without having to worry.
 But a recent study has says there exists indeed a wrong time and energy to eat.
 Though you will find conflicting reports, there exists enough plus much more circumstantial evidence to prove that bad eating habits and wrong timings definitely affect the body within the way it processes and metabolizes calories.
 Though the digestive process of the body remains exactly the same, it has been noted that eating late into the evening frequently results in weight gain along with other stomach ache in comparison with people that had an early on dinner.
 But none with this has been shown completely and so the question still remains debatable.